Working with rigid transmission line

 We completed a moderate upgrade to a station in Albany; installing a coax switch, test load, and backup transmitter.
 I thought it would be interesting to document the rigid line work required to complete this installation.
 The TPO at this installation is about 5.5 KW including the HD carriers.
 The backup transmitter is a Nautel VS-1, analog only.

 This site uses a 1 5/8-inch transmission line.
-That line is good for most installations up to about 10-15 Kilowatts TPO.
-Beyond that, 3-inch line should be used for TPOs up to about 30 Kilowatts or so.
-Even though the transmission lines themselves are rated to handle much more power, oftentimes reflected power will create nodes along the line where the forward power and reflected power are in phase.
+That line is good for most FM installations up to about 10-15 Kilowatts TPO.
+Beyond that, 3-inch line should be used for TPOs up to about 30 Kilowatts.
+Above 30 KW TPO, 4 inch or greater line is required.
+There are a few combined FM stations that are pumping 80 or 90 KW up to the antenna.
+Those require 6 inch or greater line.
+Even though the transmission lines themselves are rated to handle much more power, reflected power often creates nodes along the line where the forward power and reflected power are in phase.
 This can create hot spots and if the reflected power gets high enough, flashovers.

 Milwaukee portable band saw